Note that this post was originally issued shortly after the 2018 Budget Statement and there have since been new rules announced.

 Here's a short video covering the changes announced in the Autumn Budget 2018 to the UK SME R&D tax credit relief :

 The 2018 Budget announced that:

 A PAYE & NIC cap will be introduced for accounting periods beginning on or after 1 April 2020 (note that the timing for implementation of this proposal was later changed - see below).

-The cap will be 300% of the total PAYE & NIC incurred by a company in the relevant accounting period.
+The cap will be set at 3X the total PAYE & NIC liability for the company in the relevant period.

 We also consider in this video who is most likely to be hit by these changes.

 Changes to this PAYE Cap Proposal